dtsao/react-boilerplate/README.md

 ## Don't try this at home folks, Eject!

-Create React App is like magic, but not really.
+Create React App is like magic, but not really too.
 Lets discover why.
 Don't try this at home...or rather on your master branch.
 ```
 npm run eject
 ```